biotaphy/tutorials/_sphinx_config/pages/spatial_data.rst

     Point
         Points represent a single location on a 2 dimensional surface.
         Depending on the scale, different types of data are appropriate to be represented as points.
-At a very small term:`Scale` (from a very great distance), a city might be represented as a single point.
+At a very small :term:`Scale` (from a very great distance), a city might be represented as a single point.
 Species occurrences are usually represented as points.